librewiki/liberty-skin/.gitlab/README.en.md

 * Custom classes are separated by `,` (e.g., write `classA, classB` to add `classA` and `classB` class).

 You can see an example on [LibreWiki](https://librewiki.net/wiki/MediaWiki:Liberty-Navbar).

+## Rights
+Four rights have been added to this to implement ad differentiation by user rights. if $wgLibertyAdGroup is set to 'differ', add user preferences to remove ads.
+* blockads-header : User can remove header ads.
+* blockads-right : User can remove header ads.
+* blockads-belowarticle : User can remove ads below article.
+* blockads-bottom : User can remove bottom ads.